rapture-mc/nixos-module/modules/services/semaphore/README.md

   enable = true;
 };
 ```
 - This will deploy 2x containers (1x for semaphore and 1x for postgres) with Nginx serving as a reverse proxy on the same host.
+Service will fail if Lets encrypt can't obtain a SSL certificate for the host defined in "semaphore.fqdn" so ensure the necssary DNS, port forwards and firewall rules are setup prior.
 - Postgres data is stored in a docker volume

 ### Activate Kerberos authentication using: